Give and Gain Comfort During Negotiations

 Both the buyer and the seller have to be aware of this and plan for it.
 Most often the preparations are done as a buyer hold-back (perhaps with the funds in trust) and tied to future revenues.
 It’s unfair to the seller to tie them to future profits since profits are greatly influenced by the new owner’s management skills while revenues are more influenced by customer loyalty to the old owner.

 There’s often other reasons for uncertainty besides relationships.
-Future oil prices come to mind at the present moment.
+Future oil prices or interest rates come to mind at the present moment.

-If the future expectations of the buyer and seller are too far apart to bridge buy discounting, then a formula approach may be a good idea.
+If the future expectations of the buyer and seller are too far apart to bridge by discounting, then a formula approach may be a good idea.

-Other circumstances concerning firms or industries will call for different formulas but using this method can result in deals that would die based on discounting.
+Other circumstances concerning certain firms or industries will call for different formulas but using this method can result in deals that would die if based on discounting.